Bookroo/bookroo.github.io/_posts/2018-05-15-bookroo-interview-with-amanda-driscoll.md

 **Bookroo: What advice do you have for parents and others who are trying to raise readers?**

 _Amanda: Read, read, read to your kids.
 Anytime, anywhere.
 Make sure they have books within reach, so they can pick up a book on their own.
-Give them books in the car, in restaurants, in the grocery.
+Give them books in the car, in restaurants, in the grocery store.
 And let them see you reading a book, too.
 As my kids became independent readers, we would sit side-by-side on my bed and read individually, but together._

 **Bookroo: We’re a community of book lovers.
 Do you have any upcoming books you can tell us about?**

 _Amanda: Well, my third book, Klondike Do Not Eat Those Cupcakes!, came out in January, so that has been exciting.
-It is such a fun read-aloud, and I have loved reading it with kids on school visits.
-I am also writing some new stories, but I don’t currently have another book in the publishing pipeline._
+It is such a fun read-aloud, and I have loved reading it with kids on school visits._

 We really appreciate the opportunity to learn more about Amanda and her work as an author and illustrator.
 You can learn more about her and see more of her work on her [website](https://www.amandadriscoll.com/).

+(All images courtesy of Amanda Driscoll)